Tropical Storm Erika, Dominica

 Legacy and Lessons Learned

-The storm led to the revision of national climate resilience and emergency management policies, involving various stakeholders from government bodies, including the Ministry of Health, Wellness and Social Services, and community organizations.
+The storm led to revising national climate resilience and emergency management policies, involving various stakeholders from government bodies, including the Ministry of Health, Wellness and Social Services, and community organizations.
 This collaborative approach aimed to build a more resilient Dominica capable of withstanding future tropical storms and hurricanes.

-While Tropical Storm Erika was challenging for Dominica, it also fostered a stronger commitment to disaster resilience and environmental stewardship, driving efforts to protect the island and its people from future climatic threats.
+While Tropical Storm Erika was challenging for Dominica, it also fostered a more substantial commitment to disaster resilience and environmental stewardship, driving efforts to protect the island and its people from future climatic threats.